 As a commercial area, signage, shopfronts and lighting are key considerations.
-A unifying characteristic of the Quarter is a clear and consistent desire, through time, for local businesses to promote themselves through the highquality commercial frontages.
-Found across the Quarter, these frontages highlight the thriving businesses and trade communities that created and continue to drive the area's prosperity.
+A unifying characteristic of the Jewellery Quarter is a clear and consistent desire, through time, for local businesses to promote themselves through the high-quality commercial frontages.
+Found across the Jewellery Quarter, these frontages highlight the thriving businesses and trade communities that created and continue to drive the area's prosperity.

-Painted signs, either directly onto brickwork or timber boards, and prominent relief lettering are perhaps most distinctive to the Quarter, and well-maintained traditional shopfronts are common.
+Painted signs, either directly onto brickwork or timber boards, and prominent relief lettering are perhaps most distinctive to the Jewellery Quarter, and well-maintained traditional shopfronts are common.
 In recent years, a small number of high-quality contemporary frontages have been introduced, adding greater diversity.
 As an area with deep links to valuable goods, security has been a long-standing priority for local architecture, again with distinctive local approaches applied.

-- Architects will aspire to preserve and enhance the Quarter's reputation for high-quality detailing.
+- Architects will aspire to preserve and enhance the Jewellery Quarter's reputation for high-quality detailing.
 Local traditions of materials, features and aesthetics (outlined in the CAAMP) will be referenced within new development but not repeated to form a pastiche.
 The unusual will not be automatically dismissed but will require a robust design rationale. - Designers will take pride in the detail of all elements of a new development, not just the aesthetics.
-For instance, how a window is contained, a cornice or capping feature formed, the arrangement of rainwater goods, or the elevations of an entrance. - Developers will be creative in their use of detailing to establish individuality that reinforces, rather than dilutes, the architectural diversity of the Quarter. - Applications will identify where and how the functional elements of a building are expressed and find innovative design solutions to address difficult circumstances. - Design which recognises and references the local idiosyncrasies of architectural detailing encountered across the Quarter will be welcomed.
+For instance, how a window is contained, a cornice or capping feature formed, the arrangement of rainwater goods, or the elevations of an entrance. - Developers will be creative in their use of detailing to establish individuality that reinforces, rather than dilutes, the architectural diversity of the Jewellery Quarter. - Applications will identify where and how the functional elements of a building are expressed and find innovative design solutions to address difficult circumstances.